pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. versionchanged:: 2.5.3
       It is now possible to convert a ``Vector2`` to a complex number using ``complex()``.
+      The complex's real and imaginary components will be respectively the vector's x and y components.

    .. method:: dot